 Executed SQL and the query plans used to execute the SQL may contain fragments of data by way of string literals.
 At request, we replace string and numeric literals to prevent any accidental/unexpected upload of sensitive data.
 Read more here.

-How is customer data transferred from on-premise to Spotlight Cloud?
+How is customer data transferred from the Spotlight Cloud Diagnostic Server application to the cloud?

-When data is uploaded to spotlight cloud, from the on-premise software, it is sent via https to a cloud-based service running in Microsoft Azure.
+When data is uploaded to spotlight cloud, from the Spotlight Cloud Diagnostic Server application, it is sent via https to a cloud-based service running in Microsoft Azure.
 The low-level security protocols utilized during the data-transfer will depend on the client and the server.

 Where is customer data stored?

 As of April 2018, all data is uploaded to Azure datacenters in North America.
-The datacenters utilized include: North Central US, South Central US, East US 2 and West US 2.
+The datacenters utilized include: North Central US, South Central US, West Central US, East US 2 and West US 2.

 Data is encrypted at rest based on Microsoft Azure Storage Service Encryption.